 Robert H. Topel

-Isidore Brown and Gladys J. Brown Distinguished Service Professor
+Isidore Brown and Gladys J. Brown Distinguished Service Professor of Economics

 Robert H. Topel conducts research on many areas of economics including labor economics, industrial organization and antitrust, business strategy, health economics, energy economics, national security economics, economic growth, and public policy.
 He is the Director of the George J. Stigler Center for the Study of the Economy and the State and Co-Director of the Energy Policy Institute at Chicago.